 On Screen Manitoba continues to closely monitor the impact of the COVID-19 pandemic on the media production industry.
-This page provides links to information and resources regarding public health orders, workplace safety and health guidelines and emergency relief programs for individuals, companies not-for-profit organizations and is updated regularly.
+This page provides links to information and resources regarding public health orders, workplace safety and health guidelines and emergency relief programs for individuals, companies and not-for-profit organizations.
+It is updated regularly.

-The Government of Canada, and the Government of Manitoba each provide detailed information about COVID-19, preventing its spread, and links to their emergency relief and return to work programs.
-You may also wish to consult the World Health Organization (WHO).
-Visit our FAQs, you can also submit questions at email@example.com
+The Government of Canada, and the Government of Manitoba each provide detailed information about COVID-19 and preventing its spread as well as links to their emergency relief and return to work programs.
+The City of Winnipeg has also established a COVID-19 Information page with measures the City has taken to help prevent the spread of the virus.
+For health-related matters, you may also wish to consult the World Health Organization (WHO).
+We encourage you to visit our FAQs, and you can also submit questions at firstname.lastname@example.org

 Additional COVID-19 Resources